Psychologist (ACT, CFT, CBT), death doula, supervisor, death&grief educator, writer LGBTQ+ friendly, grief-informed

 When appropriate, I help navigate the diagnostic process

-and offer guidance on consulting with relevant
+and offer guidance on consulting with

 specialists.